GLOBAL MARKETS-Stocks, dollar trade little changed ahead of Yellen

 stock index rose slightly.

-who is viewed as an architect of the U.S. central bank's current
+the Fed's new chair, who is viewed as an architect of the U.S.

 Yellen appears before the Republican-controlled House